Codes Dictionary

 hwfin (+) financial assets

-hwfiw (+) currency, deposits, bonds and loans
+hwfiw (+) currency, deposits, bonds, and loans

 hwcud (+) currency and deposits